fabianschwarzfritz/fabianschwarzfritz/README.md

 <img src="https://github.com/fabianschwarzfritz/fabianschwarzfritz/assets/1759672/bb2277d4-5cb9-4d76-96ae-e8c2c6df73cd" width="120" />
 -->

-Drop me a note if you want to have a chat: fabian@schwarz-fritz.de . 📫

-Find more details and links on my website [fabianschwarzfritz.github.io](https://fabianschwarzfritz.github.io/)
+Drop me a note if you want to have a chat: fabian@schwarz-fritz.de 📫.
+Or visit my website [fabianschwarzfritz.github.io](https://fabianschwarzfritz.github.io/) 🏄.

 <!--
 **fabianschwarzfritz/fabianschwarzfritz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.